Wait times to receive Social Security disability benefit decisions reach new high

 Percent change in size of an average monthly backlog of disability applications, 2019 vs. 2022

-Though people submitted fewer new applications, leading to a seemingly smaller workload, the SSA’s internal investigation concluded that workers were unable to keep pace with the demand.
-This led to inflated backlogs and longer-than-average wait times.
+Though people submitted fewer new applications, the SSA’s internal investigation concluded that workers were unable to keep pace with the demand.
+This led to longer-than-average wait times.

-The lack of funding forced the SSA to implement a hiring freeze in early 2022, which has since been lifted, yet they remain unable to compensate staff for overtime.
-The SSA has lost 7% of its employees during the pandemic, leading to its lowest staffing level in 25 years.
-Employee turnover is also at an all-time high, particularly in DDS offices where attrition rates are over 25%.
+According to the SSA, additional funding is needed to help reduce backlogs.
+During the pandemic, they lost 7% of their employees, leading to their lowest staffing level in 25 years.
+Employee turnover was also at an all-time high, particularly in DDS offices where attrition rates were over 25%.

 How long does it take Social Security to make a decision on an appeal?